emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

 passwd: password successfully changed for my_username
 ```

-The "`-m -d`" is to create the home directory and its location.
+The `"-m -d"` is to create the home directory and its location.
 Note that the standard **location of home directories** in Solaris is not "_/home_" as usual in Linux, but "_/export/home_" (see here for details: [Difference between "/export/home" and "/home"](https://unix.stackexchange.com/questions/11685/difference-between-export-home-and-home)).

-The user is now created with the Bash as the default shell (you can choose any other shell or not use the "`-s`" parameter to keep the default "_/bin/sh_" shell).
+The user is now created with the Bash as the default shell (you can choose any other shell or not use the `"-s"` parameter to keep the default "_/bin/sh_" shell).

 The "_username too long_" warning can be normally ignored (only some special services might require the name to be shorter than 8 chars, but I didn't hit any issues with longer usernames so far).